 "Sustainability includes how you run your business, and my bottom line includes how you treat your people.
 Sustainability starts with your staff."

 - TOM DOUGLAS

+STRATEGIC PLAN, Strategic Priorities, Cont.

 BE A WORKPLACE OF CHOICE Be the workplace of choice in the Houston region and zoological community.
 Support a culture of innovation and organizational excellence, and invest in our people to help save nature.
 GOAL 1 Build a united culture of inspirational purpose and mutual respect.
 GOAL 2 Build a reputation that attracts, engages and retains top talent from the national zoo and aquarium community and the Greater Houston marketplace.
 GOAL 1 Strategy 1.1: Ensure that staff feels the Houston Zoo and their position is synonymous with saving animals in the wild.
 Strategy 1.2: Foster an environment of communications and collaboration among teams and within departments.
 GOAL 2 Strategy 2.1: Create a targeted recruiting process that identifies specific skill set/technical skills, competencies, and cultural fit by position.
-Strategy 2.2: Ensure that the zoo's workforce is compensated competitively within the Houston region.
+Strategy 2.2: Ensure that the Zoo's workforce is compensated competitively within the Houston region.
 Strategy 2.3: Build an integrated talent management program that fosters employee development, engagement and enrichment.
-Strategy 2.4: Create opportunities to enhance expertise and share knowledge with zoological and scientific communities Strategy 2.5: Improve staff services, incentives, parking, and support areas reflective of the highly performing zoo.
+Strategy 2.4: Participate in and create opportunities to enhance expertise and share knowledge with zoological and scientific communities.
+Strategy 2.5: Improve staff services, incentives, parking, and support areas reflective of the highly performing Zoo.

-Your customer doesn't care how much you know until they know how much you care. - DAMON RICHARDS
+Your customer doesn't care how much you know until they know how much you care.

+- DAMON RICHARDS

+STRATEGIC PLAN, Strategic Priorities, Cont.